brewpi-remix/uno-test/README.md

 This firmware will allow you to test the setup of your BrewPi family Arduino Uno.
 The program will:

 1. Turn the onboard LED on
 1. Scan for an I2C device.
-If found, it will use A0 for sensor tests; otherwise, it will use the original A4 pin for sensors.
+It will use A0 for sensor tests if the scan finds an I2C device; otherwise, it will use the original A4 pin for sensors.
 If the program detects an I2C LCD, a test message will display
 1. Check the OneWire
     1. Display if parasitic sensors are present on the bus
     1. Display the number and type of sensors found
     1. Display the address and current temperature for each sensor
 1. Test the heat and cool relays (pins 5 and 6)
 1. Clear the EEPROM to avoid issues saving the sensors later on

 # ![Arduino Uno Pin Diagram](https://github.com/brewpi-remix/uno-test/blob/main/images/Arduino-Uno-Pin-Diagram.png)